h1mal1a1/h1mal1a1/README.md

 ## Hi there 👋

-I'm Anton, a .NET Backend Developer.
+I'm Anton, a .NET Backend Developer focused on backend services, integrations and data processing.

 ### Languages and Tools